rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 touch cypress.json
 {{< /highlight >}}

-Now, in the Cypress configuration file, add the `videoRecording` flag and set it to false.
+Now, in the Cypress configuration file, add the `video` flag and set it to false.

 {{< highlight javascript >}}
 {
-  "videoRecording": false
+  "video": false
 }
 {{< /highlight >}}